GSA/cloud-identity-playbook/outline/cloud-outline.md

 - [ ] Define cloud integration journey.
 Using cloud services may not be ultimate solution for everything.
 Most agenices are either all on-premise or extended some identity services to a cloud provider.
 Journey should start all on-premise.
 - [ ] Include use of virtual directories.
 - [ ] Include multi-cloud considerations.
+- [ ] Identify how to consolidate identity services.
 - [ ] Secondary Content - Non-person entity interaction and use.

 ### Journey Steps